6 Skin Cancer Symptoms You Should Not Ignore

 Skin cancer relates to continuous exposure to radiation emitted by the sun’s rays, but it can also be caused by DNA mutations in the epithelial cells.

 Despite being one of the most common cancers, its mortality rate has declined significantly.
-Treatments have evolved and advanced, and you can more easily to obtain a timely diagnosis.
+Treatments have evolved and advanced, and you can more easily obtain a timely diagnosis.
 Pay attention to skin cancer symptoms to make sure you catch it early.

 Most cases of skin cancer are of the non-melanoma variety.
 These can be controlled more effectively because it doesn’t change the cellular base.

 However, it’s essential to recognize any possible skin cancer symptoms as soon as possible.
 The key to avoiding a more aggressive form of skin cancer is early detection.

-For these reasons, we’ll discuss 6 skin cancer symptoms that should not be overlooked.
+So, we’ll take a closer look at these symptoms that should not be overlooked.

 1. Appearance of moles

 The appearance of new moles, especially those with irregular shapes, is one of the main symptoms of skin cancer.

 These usually appear suddenly with noticeable changes related to their size, color and texture.

 While some may appear as reddish spots, others have a bulky texture and a dark color.